med-adam-alimi/Smart-Trash-Monitoring-System/README.md

 The smart trash can system (based on ESP32):
 * Uses ultrasonic sensors to detect the fill level of trash can compartments.
 * Sends level data via MQTT to a central broker.
-* Triggers notifications to the mobile application via Firebase Cloud Messaging (FCM).
+* Triggers notifications to the mobile application via Firebase Cloud Messaging (FCM)

 ## Features